scalawithcats/scala-with-cats/src/pages/monad-transformers/index.typ

 ```

 Many monads and all transformers have at least two type parameters,
-so we often have to define type aliases for intermediate stages.
+so we often end up defining type aliases for intermediate stages.

 For example, suppose we want to wrap `Either` around `Option`.
 `Option` is the innermost type